convexset/meteor-three-way/README.md

 #### Set Up: The Full Parameter Set

 At this point, one might have a look at the full parameter set.
 Which will include:
+ - injection of default values for selected fields
  - data validation
  - event bindings
  - database update settings